 3. Invite them to online and offline events

-Regardless whether you have an Indian restaurant or an online SaaS business, you can organise events that would require participants to sign-up using their email address:
+Regardless of whether you have an Indian restaurant or an online SaaS business, you can organize events that would require participants to sign-up using their email addresses:

-- If you have a traditional brick-and-mortar business with physical premises, you can organise a special theme-night to celebrate a particular occasion: Halloween party; St Patrick’s Night Dinner; Christmas Shopping Discount Night; you can find inspiration for more quirky occasions here (happy chocolate mousse day, btw.)
+- If you have a traditional brick-and-mortar business with physical premises, you can organize a special theme night to celebrate a particular occasion: Halloween party; St Patrick’s Night Dinner; Christmas Shopping Discount Night; you can find inspiration for more quirky occasions here (happy chocolate mousse day, btw.)

-- Organise networking events for professionals – reach out to local organisations and offer them to host their events for free – you can find a list of events happening in your local area on meetup.com, eventbrite or internations.
+- Organize networking events for professionals – reach out to local organizations and offer them to host their events for free – you can find a list of events happening in your local area on meetup.com, eventbrite.com, or internations.org.

-- For knowledge-based businesses, B2Bs or SaaS tools: you can share your inside knowledge about how to solve your customer’s problem by creating an online webinar using e.g. http://gotomeeting.com/; you can also record it and recycle it on youtube later; invite a few experts (microinfluencers, bloggers etc. writing about the topic) to share their knowledge as well; again, they will help you promote your event on their social media to get more credibility.
+- For knowledge-based businesses, B2Bs, or SaaS tools: you can share your inside knowledge about how to solve your customer’s problem by creating an online webinar using e.g. gotomeeting.com you can also record it and recycle it on youtube later; invite a few experts (micro-influencers, bloggers, etc. writing about the topic) to share their knowledge as well; again, they will help you promote your event on their social media to get more credibility.

-- Promote your events on Facebook, and all your other social media (ask your guests to share the event as well to get a special discount!) plus on dedicated event-sharing platforms (meetup.com, eventbrite, internations etc.)
+- Promote your events on Facebook, and all your other social media (ask your guests to share the event as well to get a special discount!) plus on dedicated event-sharing platforms (meetup.com, Eventbrite, international, etc.)